CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 After entering your username and password, you need to  verify your identity with a second verification step (or Multi-factor Authentication, MFA).
 Enter the verification code provided via mobile application and press on *Continue*.

-!!!
-Note
-    Please click on the *Continue* button.
-Due to a technical problem, pressing Enter on your keyboard will re-directed you to a stall request error page.

 For specific guidance regarding activating the second verification step on your CSC account, see the [MFA paragraph](../../accounts/mfa.md).

 [![Authentication](images/desktop/desktop_login-mfa1.png)](images/desktop/desktop_login-mfa1.png)